Frequently Asked Questions

 We cap our deductions for our fees and expenses – they will never be more than 30% plus VAT of what you win.

-If your does not succeed:
+If your claim does not succeed:

 You don’t pay us for the work we’ve done.
 If the claim is issued to court, we arrange insurance to cover expenses and costs.
 If you lose, you don’t pay the insurance premium.
 You only pay the premium if you win.